Coordinate geometry and circles

 Here's a problem for which I used these ideas:

 This appeared as NTST 2016/5 (i.e. Day 1 Q1), and I thought my hopes of making the IMO team were over until I realised that it was more bashable than it seemed initially.
 The way the question is phrased (why use semicircles instead of circles?) suggests some horrible configuration issue.
 Configuration issues mean choosing a root, which means having to actually solve a quadratic equation, which means square roots.
-Indeed, if we tried to bash the points in the order they are given, we'd run into some trouble at the step in which we construct $Q$.
+Indeed, if we tried to bash the points in the order they are given, we'd run into some trouble at the step in which we construct QQ.

 Here's what I did during the NTST (at least, as far as I can recall):

-• Set $A(-1,0),C(0,a),B(a^2,0)$, so $H(0,0)$.
+• Set A(1,0),C(0,a),B(a2,0)A(-1,0),C(0,a),B(a^2,0), so H(0,0)H(0,0).

-• Then, the locus of $D$ is the line $x=1$, so set $D(1,b)$.
+• Then, the locus of DD is the line x=1x=1, so set D(1,b)D(1,b).

-• Solve for $P$ by intersecting $BD$ with the $y$-axis.
+• Solve for PP by intersecting BDBD with the yy-axis.

-• The equation for $\omega$ is $(x-a^2)(x-1) + y(y-b) = 0$ (it's the locus of points $Z$ such that $ZD\perp ZB$).
+• The equation for ω\omega is (xa2)(x1)+y(yb)=0(x-a^2)(x-1) + y(y-b) = 0 (it's the locus of points ZZ such that ZDZBZD\perp ZB).

-• Let $R$ be the foot of perpendicular from $Q$ onto $BD$.
-Then $(P,R;B,D)=-1$, so $\frac{DR}{RB} = -\frac{DP}{PB} = \frac{1}{a^2}$, which lets us compute $R$ directly from the coordinates of $B$ and $D$.
+• Let RR be the foot of perpendicular from QQ onto BDBD.
+Then (P,R;B,D)=1(P,R;B,D)=-1, so DRRB=DPPB=1a2\frac{DR}{RB} = -\frac{DP}{PB} = \frac{1}{a^2}, which lets us compute RR directly from the coordinates of BB and DD.

-• Check that $Q'R\perp BD$.
+• Check that QRBDQ'R\perp BD.

 This method ends up being useful in setting up extra points on the circumcircle, which we'll see below.